Top of the page

 For patients at risk of FMTC, annual screening for MTC is the same as for patients with MEN2A.

 Risk-reducing thyroidectomy is the oncologic treatment of choice for patients with MEN2.
 Managing the central neck, including the lymph nodes and parathyroid glands, requires consideration of patient age, disease burden, and serum calcitonin levels.
 Selective autotransplantation of parathyroid glands that were devascularized during a prophylactic thyroidectomy and/or central neck clearance will provide equivalent outcomes to removal of all four parathyroid glands.
 This selective approach also significantly reduces the detrimental outcome of hypoparathyroidism.
 The optimal timing of surgery, however, is controversial.
-Current recommendations are based on clinical experience and vary for different MEN2 subtypes, as noted in Table 7.
+A multidisciplinary approach involving risk-benefit ratios, surgical expertise and outcomes, access to care for long-term follow-up, titration of thyroid hormone replacement therapy throughout life, and assessment of risk of surgical complications may be carefully considered with a pediatric endocrinologist, surgeon, primary care physician, and parents.

 In contrast, a prospective analysis of 84 carriers of the RET gene pathogenic variant found that basal and pentagastrin-stimulated calcitonin levels could be used to determine the timing of total thyroidectomy.
 When the basal or stimulated calcitonin was greater than 10 pg/mL, total thyroidectomy and central neck dissection were strongly recommended.
 In this series, a basal calcitonin level lower than 60 pg/mL was always associated with an intrathyroidal MTC; none of the 56 patients who went to surgery had metastatic involvement.
 These findings suggest that surgery can be safely delayed in gene carriers of a RET pathogenic variant until basal or stimulated calcitonin is above 10 pg/mL, while still maintaining the ability to achieve a disease-free state (i.e., an undetectable basal and stimulated calcitonin 6–12 months after surgery).
 The benefits of this approach are particularly noteworthy in the younger population of gene carriers, as a delay in surgery until the patient is older may reduce the risk of surgical complications.
 While this approach is promising, pentagastrin is currently not available in the United States for stimulation testing.
 Although calcium may be used as a substitute for pentagastrin, it has not been widely validated.

-One series of 503 at-risk individuals with ATA level A or B pathogenic variants (i.e. codons 533, 609, 611, 618, 620, 791, and 804) reported cumulative penetrance rates, median time to MTC, and predictive value of preoperative calcitonin.
+One series of 503 at-risk individuals with ATA-MOD category pathogenic variants (including codons 533, 609, 611, 618, 620, 791, and 804) reported cumulative penetrance rates, median time to MTC, and predictive value of preoperative calcitonin.
 The risk of developing MTC by age 50 years ranged from 18% to 95%, depending on the codon, with codon 620 having the highest penetrance.
 Most patients with MTC had node-negative disease, confirming the more indolent disease course that has been previously reported with these pathogenic variants.
 Although an elevated preoperative calcitonin level strongly predicted presence of MTC, relatively high false-negative rates (low normal calcitonin levels with MTC) were noted for many of the codons.
 This information is useful when counseling carriers of pathogenic variants regarding surgical decisions.

 In a study of biochemical screening in a large family with MEN2A performed before pathogenic variant analysis became available, 22 family members without evidence of clinical disease had elevated calcitonin and underwent thyroidectomy.
 During a mean follow-up period of 11 years, all remained free of clinical disease, and 3 out of 22 had transient elevation of postoperative calcitonin levels.
 The use of biochemical screening is limited, however, by the lack of data on age-specific calcitonin levels in children younger than 3 years; caution should be used when interpreting these values in this age group.

 A study of 93 patients with MEN2 from a Dutch tumor registry documented the importance of early prophylactic thyroidectomy.
 This group of patients represented all known Dutch patients with hereditary MTC; most cases (67%) were codon 634 pathogenic variants; only 6% were MEN2B cases.
 Patients in this series were screened with either biochemical testing (pre-RET era) or RET pathogenic variant analysis.
-In both groups, patients underwent surgery at a later age than recommended by current guidelines (see Table 7), but the percentage from the pre-RET era was significantly higher (96% vs. 69%, P = .004).
+In both groups, patients underwent surgery at a later age, but the percentage from the pre-RET era was significantly higher (96% vs. 69%, P = .004).
 Older age at prophylactic thyroidectomy was significantly associated with a higher risk of postoperative persistent/recurrent disease.
 Although there is concern that young age at total thyroidectomy is associated with higher risk of surgical complications, this study found no such evidence.

 In one large series, 260 MEN2A patients aged 0 to 20 years were identified as having undergone either an early total thyroidectomy (ages 1–5 years, n = 42) or late thyroidectomy (ages 6–20 years, n = 218).
 There was a significantly lower rate of invasive or metastatic MTC among those who underwent surgery at an early age (57%) than among those who underwent surgery at a late age (76%).
 Follow-up information was available on only 28% of the cohort, as a result of the limitations of study design, with a median follow-up of only 2 years for this nonsystematically selected subgroup.
 Persistent or recurrent disease was reported among 0 of 9 early-surgery patients, versus 21 of 65 late-surgery patients.
 Both findings are consistent with the hypothesis that patients undergoing surgery before age 6 years have a more favorable outcome, but the nature of the data prevents this from being a definitive conclusion.
 Finally, evidence suggested that individuals carrying codon 634 pathogenic variants were much more likely to present with invasive or metastatic MTC and to develop persistent or recurrent disease than were those harboring pathogenic variants in codons 804, 618, or 620.